-Installation of the boiler must comply with all applicable codes and regulations imposed by the national, federal or local authorities and bodies.
-If no specific requirements are defined, in the USA, the boiler must comply with the latest edition of the National Fuel Gas Code ANSI Z223.1/NFPA 54.
+Installation of the boiler must comply with all applicable codes and regulations imposed by the national, Federal or local authorities and bodies.
+If no specific requirements are defined, in the USA, the latest edition of the National Fuel Gas Code ANSI Z223.1/ NFPA 54 must be complied with.